Faruk-Tutkus/Translation-Evaluator-Server/README.md

 # Translation Evaluator Server

 This project is a server-side application designed for evaluating translations based on language proficiency levels.
 It provides an API to assess the quality of translations from various languages using Google Cloud's Generative AI.
-The server is built with Node.js and Express, and it's deployed using serverless functions on Netlify.
+The server is built with Node.js and Express, and it's deployed using serverless functions on Vercel.

 ## Features